mirmeep/blog.arthub.studio/content/blog/art-foxtrot.md

 A lack of landscape suggests that in his own world nobody can bewilder him, nobody can truly threaten him, and nobody can stop him to fulfill his destiny: To take back what is rightfully his from his former hunters.\
 \
 Reynard, Hunter of Hunters, is unstoppable.

----

-*This blog post is an art review and interpretation by Miranda Peak.
-The Artist Tony Murchison has his own description and meaning of his artwork on his website.
-[Ko-Fi: Tony Murchison](https://ko-fi.com/tonymurchison)*